Haemophilus influenzae: Treatment

-Some strains of Haemophilus influenzae produce beta-lactamases, and are also able to modify its penicillin-binding proteins, so the bacteria have gained resistance to the penicillin family of antibiotics.
+Some strains of H. influenzae produce beta-lactamases, and are also able to modify its penicillin-binding proteins, so the bacteria have gained resistance to the penicillin family of antibiotics.
 In severe cases, cefotaxime and ceftriaxone delivered directly into the bloodstream are the elected antibiotics, and, for the less severe cases, an association of ampicillin and sulbactam, cephalosporins of the second and third generation, or fluoroquinolones are preferred.
-(Fluoroquinolone-resistant Haemophilus influenzae have been observed.)
+(Fluoroquinolone-resistant strains of H. influenzae have been observed).

 Macrolides and fluoroquinolones have activity against non-typeable H. influenzae and could be used in patients with a history of allergy to beta-lactam antibiotics.
 However, macrolide resistance has also been observed.

 Serious and chronic complications

 The serious complications of HiB are brain damage, hearing loss, and even death.
-This is commonly associated with HiB but however the Hi non-typable doesn't often cause serious conditions but it has more risks to a chronic infection because it has the ability to change its surface antigens.
-Chronic infections are usually not as serious than acute infections.
+While non-typable H. influenzae strains rarely cause serious disease, they are more likely to cause chronic infections because they have the ability to change their surface antigens.
+Chronic infections are usually not as serious as acute infections.

-There are a few other possible diseases and conditions that can arise from the Haemophilus influenzae depending on the areas that they exist in within the human body.
+There are a few other possible diseases and conditions that can arise from the H. influenzae depending on the areas that they exist in within the human body.
 This bacterium can exist in the nasal passages (especially the nasopharynx), the ear canal, and the lungs.
-The bacterium's presence in these areas can lead to some conditions such as otitis media (which is the inflammation of the middle ear), chronic obstructive pulmonary disorder, which causes decreased air flow to the lungs, epiglotitis (which is the swelling of the epiglottis) and asthma which can become severe.
+The bacterium's presence in these areas can lead to some conditions such as otitis media, chronic obstructive pulmonary disorder (COPD), epiglottitis, and asthma which can become severe.